 It connects downtown Seattle (at Westlake Station) and the surrounding suburbs with the Seattle-Tacoma (SeaTac) airport.
-There are signs at all stations and the airport that guide you, so don’t worry about getting lost.
+There are signs at all stations and the airport that guide you, so don’t worry about getting lost when going from Seatac to downtown Seattle.
 For the most part, it comes about every 10 minutes, so you’re never waiting long.

 One-way adult fares range between $2.25 and $3.50 depending on distance, while children 18 years of age and under travel for free.
 There is a fixed fare of $1 for seniors and people with disabilities.